visual-xai-for-time-series/counterfactual-explanations-for-time-series/README.md

 ---

-## ⚠️ Disclaimer
+## Disclaimer

 **AI-Assisted Development**: Please note that portions of this codebase have been generated or enhanced with the assistance of AI coding tools.
-While we have thoroughly tested all implementations, users are encouraged to review the code and verify its correctness for their specific use cases.
+While we have thoroughly tested and validated all implementations, users are encouraged to review the code and verify its correctness for their specific use cases.

 ---

-## 🏆 Acknowledgments
+## Acknowledgments

 This library builds upon numerous research contributions in explainable AI and counterfactual explanations.
 We thank all researchers and developers who have contributed to this field, particularly the authors of the implemented algorithms.